-Some might argue that the milpers and O&M accounts should be kept in a modified PPBE-like process.
+Some might argue that the MILPERS and O&M accounts should be kept in a modified PPBE-like process.
 We have no problem with this idea, but divorced of capital asset decisions, keeping PPBE as a budgeting system seems overly bureaucratic.
-What system the remaining DoD accounts should use is another good topic of inquiry with the basic question being what kind of system serves a set of accounts (one of which is highly stable-milpers, civpers in O&M) and one (O&M) which is relatively stable at the topline, but riddled with within-year adjustments and shot with pork and Congressional-interest items not requested by the DoD.
+What system the remaining DoD accounts should use is another good topic of inquiry with the basic question being what kind of system serves a set of accounts, several of which have been relatively stable -- MILPERS and CIVPERS -- in O&M and O&M itself which historically has been relatively stable at the topline, but riddled with within-year adjustments and shot with pork and congressional special-interest items not requested by the DoD.